C2G Team as of 1 October 2023

 Valérie Novarina has over 13 years of experience as an administrative assistant in international organizations, such as UNICEF, World Health Organization (WHO), and World Meteorological Organization (WMO) in Geneva.

-Anita Nzeh, Knowledge Management Officer
+Anita Nzeh, Knowledge Management and Communications Officer

 Anita Nzeh is a social scientist with over 14 years of working knowledge in International Development in both the private and public sector, specialising in policy analysis, programme design, monitoring & evaluation, communications, private sector development and fund raising.